 Instead of giving you Mainstreet at the entrance of the park, you walk into a forest.
 The wavy pathways all lead up to the Tree of Life.
 With a staggering 145-foot (44 m), the artificial baobab tree towers over the rest of the park.
 Look closely, and you will see that the tree is made up of 325 animal carvings of existing and extinct species.
 Standing in front of it it, the tree feels very majestic, especially with the surrounding landscape of an endless-looking jungle.
 The tree houses a full 3d movie theater, a queue line, and some smaller animal exhibits between its roots.
 At night, it lights up through the art of projection mapping.
 Keep looking so you can catch glimpses of the tree animals “moving” around.

 Kilimanjaro Safaris is the main attraction at Animal Kingdom.
 It takes visitors on a jeep safari through different parts of the East African Jungle.
 We did this ride twice.
-Once before we went on our Luxury train trip through South Africa and Namibia, and once after we came back.
-It might feel a little ridiculous to compare this 20 min attraction to a full-day safari at Etosha National park.
-But in search of better words, they did a pretty good job in bringing the safari fantasy to Orlando.
+Once before, we went on our Luxury train trip through South Africa and Namibia, and once after, we returned.
+It might feel a little ridiculous to compare this 20-min attraction to a full-day safari at Etosha National Park.
+But searching for better words, they did a pretty good job bringing the safari fantasy to Orlando.

 As with many zoos around the world, you can tell that some of the animal exhibitions are in heavy use.
 Some rock work looks unnatural, and vegetation is missing or fake.
 Most of the water where the animals bathe looks a little off.
 Nothing Disney could change because they are working with living creatures.
 Animals eat and poop.
 Back in the day, it was one of the reasons why the Jungle Cruise at Magic Kingdom Park got animatronics instead.
 Still, Disney does a fantastic job keeping the animals healthy and making everything else look its best.